chenrancece/chenrancece.github.io/index.md

 				Welcome to my homepage!
 			</p>
 			<p class="text-justify">
-				I am a postdoctoral researcher at the <a href="https://lids.mit.edu/">Laboratory for Information & Decision</a> <a href="https://lids.mit.edu/"> Systems</a> at Massachusetts Institute of Technology, working with Professor <a href="https://people.eecs.berkeley.edu/~wainwrig/">Martin J. Wainwright</a>.
+				I am a postdoctoral researcher at the <a href="https://lids.mit.edu/">Laboratory for Information & Decision Systems</a> at Massachusetts Institute of Technology, working with Professor <a href="https://people.eecs.berkeley.edu/~wainwrig/">Martin J. Wainwright</a>.
 My research interests include reinforcement learning, high-dimensional statistics, optimization, and nonparametric statistics, in terms of theoretical aspect, methodology aspect, and applications to data-driven decision making in business and healthcare.
 <!--- lies in optimization and reinforcement learning for data-driven decision making, in terms of both the theorectical aspect and applications in business and health care. --->
 			</p>
 			<p class="text-justify">
-				I obtained my Ph.D. degree from the <a href="https://statistics.wharton.upenn.edu">Statistics and Data Science</a> <a href="https://statistics.wharton.upenn.edu">Department</a> at the Wharton School of the University of Pennsylvania.
+				I obtained my Ph.D. degree from the <a href="https://statistics.wharton.upenn.edu">Statistics and Data Science Department</a> at the Wharton School of the University of Pennsylvania.
 I have the fortune working with Professor <a href="http://www-stat.wharton.upenn.edu/~tcai/">Tony Cai</a> and Professor <a href="https://statistics.wharton.upenn.edu/profile/lzhao">Linda Zhao</a>.
 <!--- , under the supervision of <a href="http://www-stat.wharton.upenn.edu/~tcai/">Tony Cai</a>. --->
 Previously, I earned B.S. in Pure and Applied Mathematics from <a href="https://www.tsinghua.edu.cn/en/Admissions/Undergraduate/Tsinghua_Xuetang_Talents_Program.htm">Tsinghua Xuetang Mathematics Program</a> at Tsinghua University.
 			</p>